 I moved to Chicago in 1964 and received W9NEC, where I was sporadically active from a small city lot between 1976 and 1986.
 During my first years in Chicago, I worked briefly for Motorola, then taught for five years at DeVry.
 In 1987, I bought a home on a lot large enough to hold a full size 80M dipole, but was inactive until 2003 when I erected a few trap dipoles and put an FT-100 D in my Volvo.

 In 2003, I received K9YC under the Vanity licensing program.
-My HF operation has always been primarily CW.
-Over the years, I've also done some contesting, and back in the 60's, some mountaintopping on VHF.
+My HF operation has always been primarily CW, mostly contesting, and back in the 60's, some mountaintopping on VHF.
 While in Chicago, was a member of the North Shore Radio Club (Chicago) and the Society of Midwest Contesters (SMC).
 In the spring of 2006, my wife and I moved to Santa Cruz, CA, where we have 8.5 acres in the tall redwoods of the Santa Cruz mountains.
 We're 5 miles from the Pacific, at an elevation of 2,000 feet, on the western slope of the first high ridge from the ocean.
 Here, I'm active in the Northern California Contest Club (NCCC), and the Ridge Runners Radio Club, and trustee of the Ridge Runners Club Station, W6BX.
-We're in the process of putting together a club station at a former AT&T long lines site on a mountaintop west of Sacramento

 In my professional life, I'm a sound system design consultant, specializing in systems for public places -- theaters, churches, stadiums, arenas, etc. I'm also vice-chair of the EMC Working Group of the Standards Committee of the Audio Engineering Society (AES) and Chair of the AES Technical Committee on EMC.
+I led the Task Group that produced all four current AES Standards on EMC, and did most of the writing.
 I find my ham and engineering background extremely helpful in understanding the issues associated with EMC, and have published several research papers on the topic.
-I also filed comments on BPL.

 I've also done some recording of live jazz for broadcast and my own personal enjoyment.
 One of those recordings, Carmen McRae live at Ratsos in 1976, was issued a few years ago by Hitchcock Media and received 4.5 stars from Downbeat. http://www.hitchcock-media.com